tkeemon/edx-documentation/en_us/data/source/internal_data_formats/course_structure.rst

 'vertical'.

-The sample that follows extracts the objects that represent one of the sections in a course, a subsection that it contains, and a unit that the subsection contains from a JSON ``course_structure`` document.
+The sample that follows extracts the objects that represent one of the sections in a course, a subsection that the section contains, and a unit that the subsection contains from a JSON ``course_structure`` document.

 The ``children`` array for each of these types of objects lists identifiers for objects that it contains.